Comparing PET TACs

 Visual analysis of plotted TACs or TAC differences is not feasible in processing image voxel data, and too time consuming to be routinely used in comparison of ROI or input TACs.
 Direct statistical tests (paired t-test, ANOVA) between measured data points from the two curves is not recommended (Motulsky & Christopoulos, 2004).
 Runs test, or its simplest and fastest form, maximum run length, can be used to test the similarity of two curves.

-Fitting a function, such as sum of exponentials, or model to TACs will provide numerical parameters that could be compared by simple t-test, ANOVA (Motulsky & Christopoulos, 2004) or test-retest methods.
+Fitting a function, such as sum of exponentials, specific model, or performing spectral analysis, to TACs will provide numerical parameters that could be compared by simple t-test, ANOVA (Motulsky & Christopoulos, 2004) or test-retest methods.
 Fitting is error-prone and time-consuming process, and it may be difficult to determine how to weight the different parameters in the comparison.
 Selecting appropriate function that would fit all TACs reasonably well without overfitting some TACs is difficult.
 However, Akaike Information Criterium (AIC), often used for model selection, can also be applied in comparing TACs (Kletting et al., 2009): two equal functions are fitted to the TACs simultaneously, letting all parameters be freely fitted (local fit), and constraining a parameter to common value for both TACs (global fit).
 If, based on AIC, the model with globally fitted parameter value is selected as the best, then equality of the TACs can be assumed (Kletting et al., 2009).

 Fitting can be avoided, if TACs are described with direct parameters such as TAC peak value, peak time, AUC, area under moment curve (AUMC), mean residence time (MRT), or mean transit time (MTT).
 AUC could be calculated from only the initial phase of the PET scan to observe differences in the perfusion, or in the end phase to represent late distribution.
 For the simple TAC comparison, MRT could be calculated between measurement start (0) and end time (T) as: